evamaxfield/phd/projects/technological-mediation-in-public-comment.md

 ## Hypotheses

-1. There is a difference in pro vs con overtime allowance in public comment.
+1. Remote meeting technology minimizes overtime allowance in public testimony.
-2. Venue (In-person and online) mediates and removes or minimizes the difference in pro vs con public comment overtime allowance.
+2. There is a measurable difference in public testimony overtime allowance in pro vs con testimony depending on if the testimony matches the meeting chair's position.

 ## Background